neerajk555/learn-ansible-ubuntu/README.md

 3. **Follow sequentially**: Each lesson builds on previous concepts
 4. **Practice**: Complete all hands-on exercises for best results

+## 🧭 Why localhost?
+Local vs web server

+We start on localhost (your own Ubuntu machine/VM) because it’s fast, safe, and requires no SSH setup.
+Ansible can run tasks directly on the control node when you set `ansible_connection=local`, so there’s no network dependency.
+The same playbooks later work on real servers—just switch your inventory to remote hosts and use SSH.

+- Localhost: runs tasks locally with `ansible_connection=local` (no SSH)
+- Remote web server: runs tasks over SSH to another machine
+- Privileges: `become: yes` still uses sudo locally or remotely
+- Inventory: `localhost` entry vs. IP/hostnames for real servers

+Read the detailed guide with examples and pitfalls: [docs/localhost-vs-webserver.md](docs/localhost-vs-webserver.md)

 ## 💻 What You'll Build

 By the end of this course, you'll have: